Final Project Portfolio

 - As always, your final version of the essay should include proper citation format for any references and include the statement of the Honor Code.

-This final project in revised reading and writing tests your progress with the three main objectives of this course (remember those?): developing critical reading; developing thoughtful writing; developing effective writing.
-Those objectives, of course, are ongoing; but your final project should demonstrate your development in those areas–in contrast, say, with the last ‘paper’ you wrote in high school or the first essay you wrote in this course.
+This final project in revised reading and writing tests your progress with the learning goals of this course: critical thinking, writing process, rhetorical knowledge, knowledge of conventions Those goals are ongoing; but your final project should demonstrate your development in those areas–in contrast, say, with the last ‘paper’ you wrote in high school or the first essay you wrote in this course.

 The project also provides an opportunity for publication–what we do and want to do (in different forms and forums) as writers.
 For example, you might consider submitting this essay for consideration by one of the numerous publications on campus that highlight student work–and include critical writing, are not limited to fiction or poetry.
 Those publications include The Medium, The Collegian, and The Washington College Review